 What To Do When a Loved One Dies

-When a loved one passes away, it is often difficult to take on the immediate financial responsibilities that come with this sometimes unexpected responsibility.
-Whether you’re the executor or are asked to help out, you should know what’s involved.
+When a loved one dies, it is often difficult to take on the immediate financial responsibilities that come with this sometimes unexpected responsibility.
+Whether you’re the executor of the will or are asked to help out after a death in the family, you should know what’s involved.

 Take Your Time

-Delay making any major financial decisions right away.
+Delay making any major financial decisions immediately following the death of a loved one.
 When an insurance settlement or other payout is made, put the money in short-term savings such as a money market account to allow time to research and assess the next step.

 - Social Security number and certified copies of death certificate